open-power/snap/actions/hls_intersect/README.md

 # Notice:
-**This example often meets unsatisfied timing (> 200ps negtive slack) in bitstream generation.
+**This example often does not meet timing (> 200ps negative slack) in bitstream generation.
 Running on FPGA hardware has passed for many times but it is NOT guaranteed.**

-**!!WARNING!!**
+**:warning:WARNING**

 **Please don't use it as a testing example on FPGA hardware.**